openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 ### Prebid Adapters

-Adapters for Prebid Rendering SDK are open source classes that serve like proxies between MoPub SDK and any other one.
+Adapters for Prebid Rendering Module are classes that serve like proxies between MoPub SDK and any other one.
 For more details about Mediation and Adapters read the [MoPub's Documentation](https://developers.mopub.com/networks/integrate/mopub-network-mediation-guidelines/).

-To integrate adapters for In-App Bidding SDK just add the following lines in your build.gradle files:
+To integrate adapters for the Prebid Rendering Module just add the following lines in your build.gradle files:

 Root build.gradle

 ```